 Dr Baland Jalal PhD

-Dr Baland Jalal's research interest is neuropsychiatry, with a focus on how technology (e.g., smartphone apps) and innovative treatments can make psychiatry more transportable and accessible (the theme of his PhD research - done at Cambridge and Harvard University).
+Dr Baland Jalal's research interest is neuropsychiatry, with a focus on how technology (e.g., smartphone apps) and innovative treatments can make psychiatry more transportable and accessible (the theme of his PhD done at Cambridge University - with research partly completed at Harvard).

-Has done research on sleep paralysis around the world (USA, Denmark, Egypt, Italy, Turkey and Poland).
-Recently designed one of the first ever treatments for sleep paralysis called Meditation-Relaxation Therapy (MR Therapy).
+Dr Jalal has done research on sleep paralysis around the world (USA, Denmark, Egypt, Italy, Turkey and Poland).
+He designed one of the first ever treatments for sleep paralysis called Meditation-Relaxation Therapy (MR Therapy).

-With Devon Hinton of Harvard Medical School, designed a mindfullness-CBT treatment for anxiety and mood disorders ("Transdiagnostic Multiplex CBT for Muslim Cultural Groups: Treating Emotional Disorders", book to be published by Cambridge University Press, 2020).
+With Devon Hinton of Harvard Medical School, he designed a treatment for anxiety and mood disorders ("Transdiagnostic Multiplex CBT for Muslim Cultural Groups: Treating Emotional Disorders" - book published by Cambridge University Press, 2020).

-With colleagues at Cambridge University invented two smartphone apps to reduce symptoms of OCD.
-With colleagues at UC San Diego and Harvard proposed the use of the famous rubber hand illusion to treat OCD..
+With colleagues at Cambridge University he invented two smartphone apps to reduce symptoms of OCD.
+With colleagues at UC San Diego and Harvard he proposed the use of the "rubber hand illusion" to treat OCD.

 Proof of concept trials

 Randomised control trials

 Hinton, D. E. & Jalal, B. (2020), “Transdiagnostic multiplex CBT for Muslim cultural groups: Treating emotional disorders. ” Cambridge University Press